ycas/ycas.github.io/ycas/content/post/StarWatch.md

 title: Public StarWatch
 weight: 100
 ---
+The Starwatch scheduled for February 12th has been cancelled due to forecasted clouds.
+Next program will be March 12 at 8pm to 10pm.

 The York County Astronomical Society (YCAS) will host a Public Starwatch event at their Observatory at John C. Rudy County Park, 400 Mundis Race Road, York, on Saturday, February 12th 2022, at 7:00PM to 10:00PM to view the night sky through our telescopes.